sargamtmg/propertyListCSVScript/README.md

 - `<address>`: The address of the location (string).
 - `<pageSize>`: The page size for fetching listings (number).

+## Methodology

+I have created mainly two js file.
+1st is to fetch the data and 2nd for generating csv file from the list inside the data.
+While trying to fetch data from API directly, I am facing 403 forbidden issue, so, I have added the consition that if executing API request doesn't provide me necessary data, I will use mock data that I have stored in file called response.json.
+Finally data either from API fetch or mock data, csv file will be generated in listings folder.

 ## Output

 The script generates a CSV file named `listing_<timestamp>.csv` in the folder named listings, containing the following columns: